jackmaders/necromancer/README.md

 ## ✨ Key Features

+- **Multi-Team Management**: Configure and manage independent schedules, roles, and rosters for any number of teams in your server.
 - **Automated Availability Polls**: Posts clear, interactive polls for players to mark their availability for the upcoming week.
 - **Intelligent Roster Generation**: Suggest draft rosters that prioritize the team's preferred days and players' preferred roles.
 - **Advanced Role Management**: Configure team roles and integrate substitute players (`@Ringer`) seamlessly.